stagestop/stagestop.github.io/CONTENT_AUDIT.md

 - Normalized obvious `GUN MODEL HERE` categories to `gun`.
 - Replaced the imported placeholder description in `_posts/2017-8-11-gun-1002.md` with a description derived from the post body.

+Resolution:

+Archived all legacy 2017 product posts from generated output in `T003C` by adding `published: false` to each post.
+Source files remain in `_posts/` for future review or restoration.

 Remaining recommendation:

-Decide whether `_posts` product pages are still meant to be public.
-If not, archive/remove them from generation or hide links.
-If yes, complete a business/legal/content review for availability, descriptions, dates, and compliance.
+If these products should ever return to the public site, complete a business/legal/content review for availability, descriptions, dates, and compliance before republishing them.

 Requires confirmation: